 - Uneven floors

 See this article 5 Things to Avoid when Buying a House for all the details.
 Another thing you can do is grab our free home inspection checklist and use that as a way of filtering whether you should pursue the house further or not.

 First Time Homeowner Story

-When we bought our first place, we were awoken by a firetruck in the middle of the night.
-Turns out we were a block away from the firehall.
+When we were buying our first home, we awoke to a firetruck in the middle of the night.
+It turns out we were a block away from the Firehall.
 We were also closer to a few schools and had the buzzer bells going off through the day.
-It wasn’t a big deal for us, but if I worked an evening shift, those sirens would definitely have kept me up.
+It wasn’t a big deal for us, but if I had worked an evening shift, those sirens would have kept me up.

 Eventually, we got used to the sound and slept right through, but the first six months were rough!

 If you want a more detailed guide and worksheets to help you navigate buying your first home, check out our guide Buying Your Home with Confidence.

 How To Buy Your First Home Part 4: Making an Offer

 Once you know you’ve found the right house, there are a few things to make sure you are ready to make an offer—namely the costs of the home.

 There are many extra costs of being a homeowner.
 It’s not as simple as swapping your rent for a mortgage.
 There are other things that come up.
 To get a better idea of different homeowner costs, read The 20 Costs of Being a Homeowner.
 In there we discuss things like property taxes, homeowners insurance, monthly payments and other things first time buyers should know about before diving into the housing market.